thedevd/codetemplates/bcryptpasswordencoder/README.md

 3. Embedded H2 database (I have enabled this by adding H2 along with jpa dependency in pom.xml)

 We have basically two important rest endpoints in the application ( com.dev.bcryptpasswordencoder.controller.BcryptController.java )
-1. /bcrypt/add --> This endpoint is responsible for taking user's email and password from the registration form of UI and storing the user in the DATABASE.
+1. **/bcrypt/add** --> This endpoint is responsible for taking user's email and password from the registration form of UI and storing the user in the DATABASE.
 (Password is stored in the form of hash using Spring BcryptPasswordEncoder)
-2. /bcrypt/verify --> This endpoint is reponsible for verifying user's password submiited by user from the login form of UI.
+2. **/bcrypt/verify** --> This endpoint is reponsible for verifying user's password submiited by user from the login form of UI.

+BcryptController.java
 ```java
 package com.dev.bcryptpasswordencoder.controller;